Ruoxi-0812/Secure-MCP-Gateway/README.md

 ## Topology Notes

-This implementation models a single-hop trust boundary (`MCP1 → S → MCP2`).
+This implementation models a single-hop trust boundary (`MCP Client → S → MCP Server`).
-In a chain or mesh topology (`MCP1 → S₁ → MCP2 → S₂ → MCP3`), each downstream
+In a chain or mesh topology (`MCP Client → S₁ → MCP Server₁ → S₂ → MCP Server₂`), each downstream
 connection point can deploy its own Gateway instance with its own `caller_keys.json`
 and `TOOL_POLICIES`.
 The design composes: each S independently enforces its local
 policy without requiring a centralised coordinator.